GDevelopApp/GDevelop-documentation/docs/gdevelop5/events/js-code/javascript-in-extensions/index.md

 ### Call a library from an event-function

-After getting the events function parameter value, you can pass them to a JavaScript function:
+After getting the events function parameter values, you can pass them to a JavaScript function.

 #### Call a "static" function of the library